The Wash IMMA

 Summary

-This IMMA, which encompasses The Wash and North Norfolk Coast Special Area of Conservation, encompasses the haulout, breeding and foraging area of the majority of the English subpopulation of Atlantic harbour seals (Phoca vitulina vitulina).
+This IMMA, which encompasses The Wash and North Norfolk Coast Special Area of Conservation, includes the haulout, breeding and foraging area of the majority of the English subpopulation of Atlantic harbour seals (Phoca vitulina vitulina).
 Harbour seals are coastal compared to the sympatric grey seal (Halichoerus grypus), and in this area they focus their foraging activities on sand banks at depths shallower than 30m.
 The population in this area has declined by around 25% in the last five years for unknown reasons.

 Description of Qualifying Criteria